IBerniak/MovieVocabulary/README.md

 # MovieVocabulary

-The web application for analyzing a vocabulary of different movies
+The web application for analyzing a vocabulary of different movies.

-Researching and developing under the order of the English language school
+The project was originaly implemented for English language school.

-With a user request (title of a movie) the application searchs for subtitles and analyzes them to find unique vocabulary in the base word form (lemma), shows that vocabulary to the user in checkboxes where he or she can mark known words (such words is writing down into the user's profile), after this operation the application gives a list of unknown words of the movie, so the user can learn them to watch a movie with a comfortable knowledge.
+The application searches for subtitles and analyzes them to find unique vocabulary in the base word form (lemma) by a user request (title of a movie), shows that vocabulary to the user in checkboxes where he or she can mark known words (such words are written down into the user's profile) and then gives a list of unknown words of the movie, so the user can learn them to watch a movie comfortably.

-The basic operations:
+The request execution flow:
 1. searching subtitle for a requested movie (first in the application database (ready-to-use vocabulary), further in opensubtitles.org)
 2. downloading .srt files through API of opensubtitles.org
 3. extracting text from the file
 4. analyzing the text to make a complete vocabulary
-5. comparing with a saved in a profile vocabulary to reduce known words
+5. comparing with a stored in a profile vocabulary to remove already known words
-6. showing remaining vocabulary
+6. showing remaining vocabulary of the movie for the user to check known words
 7. saving checked known words
 8. showing (giving) the list of unknown words
-9. saving the vocabulary of movie for the future using
+9. saving the vocabulary of the movie for the future usage
+10. deleting downloaded .srt file

 Technologies, frameworks and external libraries:
 1. Python 3.x